UmbrellaLeaf5/locus_no_pilotus/README.md

 8) Set the compiler that allow *CMake* configuration in the kits list and click ```Configure Project```

 9) To use the full working version: **Build** (hammer button in the lower left corner) the project, and after ending process with error use ***Build > Run CMake*** in the top menu to reconfigure and fix error with including QCustomPlot
-> *P.S. because of using QCustomPlot as GitHib submodule with repo author's solution to include QCustomPlot files to extra *lib* folder, we have problem with Qt autogen files (was fixed by using regex in extra cmake_scripts and the need to reconfigure the project after building)*
+> *P.S. because of using QCustomPlot, we need to copy additional .lib file to build directory, and our script does this when activating the Run CMake command*

 10) Now you can use full working project with **Run** (green triangle button in the lower left corner)!